Title: | Minimalist Async Evaluation Framework for R |

 additional dispatcher logic.
 In this case daemons connect directly to the

-scheduling is not guaranteed as the duration of tasks cannot be known
+is not guaranteed as the duration of tasks cannot be known a priori,

-a priori, hence tasks can be queued at one daemon while other
+hence tasks can be queued at one daemon while other daemons remain idle.

 Specifying ‘url’ allows tasks to be distributed across the network.

-be used to automatically construct a valid host URL based on the
+automatically construct a valid host URL based on the computer's hostname.

 Specify ‘remote’ with a call to remote_config